irdest/irdest/docs/website/content/community.md

 ---

-Do you have questions about qaul.net?
+Do you have questions about qaul?
 Trouble setting up your client?
 Or do you want to help out with development?
-We have an active community and development chat on matrix:  [#qaul.net:matrix.org][matrix].
+We have an active community and development chat on matrix:  [#qaul.net:fairydust.space][matrix].

 For more long-form discussions, announcements, and work-logs there is also a mailing list, hosted on [lists.sr.ht/~qaul/community][mail].